robrich/kubernetes-hands-on-workshop/00-Install/Minikube.md

 Start downloading docker images
 -------------------------------

 Once all the tools are installed, you're good to start pulling images.
-In the main README, Go to the section marked ["Start downloading images"](README.md#start-downloading-docker-images) and run the `docker pull ...` commands.
+In the main README, go to the section marked ["Start downloading images"](README.md#start-downloading-docker-images) and run the `docker pull ...` commands.